 - Invites community members to participate at every level of animal advocacy.

 PAWS for Life - Englewood outreach

 In November 2014, we began piloting this program in Englewood, arguably one of the most challenged neighborhoods in Chicago with more than 49 percent of the population living below the poverty line and an average per capita income of $11,888.
 Before PAWS for Life, spay/neuter services were not readily available to this community, resulting in only about five percent of the animals receiving this important surgery, compared to about 80 percent across the country.
-The three biggest barriers to spay/neuter access were cost, transportation and lack of accurate information.
+We’ve found the three biggest barriers to spay/neuter access were cost, transportation and lack of accurate information.
 There is not a natural opposition to spay/neuter in under-served areas.
 In fact, our data collection shows that 85% of reported litters are accidental!
 It’s simply a lack of resources.